ggkevinnnn/Launchpad-Saver/README.md

 # Launchpad-Saver
+An MacOS app.
 Save and Recover Launchpad in MacOS.
 Enable/Disable Launchpad in MacOS Tahoe Beta.

+# Features
+1.Save current launchpad layout in your mac and recover it at any time to avoid icons disordered caused by system bugs.
+2.Enable/Disable launchpad in MacOS Tahoe Beta (MacOS 26).

+# Notes
+1.Please enable Full Disk Access for the app in System Settings.
+2.Enable/Disable launchpad in available only in MacOS Tahoe Beta.
+3.Enable/Disable launchpad will restart the computer immediately.